-Marshall Michigan’s National Historic District is Roughly bounded by Plum St., East Dr., Forest St. & Hanover St. There are almost 800 resources located within this area.
+Clickable Google Map of the Marshall Michigan’s National Historic District.
+The map has the museums marked for an interactive walking tour.
+The district roughly bounded by Plum St., East Dr., Forest St. & Hanover St. There are almost 800 resources located within this area.

 We are posting Marshall’s historic markers onto an interactive map on Google and will link to more information about each marker.
 Here is information about the district:

 The Marshall Historic District encompasses 844 residential, religious, civic and commercial properties in the historic core of the city of Marshall.
 There are 787 contributing buildings, three contributing sites, four contributing objects and 69 noncontributing buildings.

 Located in the rural agrarian township of Marshall near the geographic center of Calhoun County in south-central Michigan, the city once served as the bustling center of commercial, political, social, religious and industrial activity for the surrounding region, particularly between ca. 1840 and ca. 1870.

 Today, although serving partly as a bedroom community for the major cereal industries in nearby Battle Creek, Marshall is still the county seat and remains an essentially self-contained community with a broad range of commercial, light industrial and professional services.
 Original street plans, density of development and patterns of land use survive virtually intact in the historic core of the city.